Perfexionists/perun/docs/logs.rst

 --------------------

-The output of ``perun status`` is defined w.r.t. formatting string specified in configuration in :ckey:`global.profile_info_fmt` key (looked up recursively in the nearest local configuration, or in global configuration).
+The output of ``perun status`` is defined w.r.t. formatting string specified in configuration in :ckey:`format.status` key (looked up recursively in the nearest local configuration, or in global configuration).
 The formatting string consists of raw delimiters and special tags, which serves as templates to output specific informations about concrete profiles, such as the profiling configuration, type of profile, creating timestamps, etc.